ttntm/ttntm/src/uses.md

 Other than that, {% ext "Notion", "https://notion.so" %} is what I use for notes, personal task management and writing. {% ext "Omnivore" "https://omnivore.app" %} is my read-it-later solution and all the information I need/want to keep ends up in my {% ext "personal wiki" "https://kb.ttntm.me" %} eventually. {% ext "Proton Mail", "https://pr.tn/ref/NZA2PC6HYFMG" %} takes care of my emails.
 When I need to edit pixels, I'm using {% ext "GIMP", "https://www.gimp.org" %} or {% ext "Photopea", "https://https://www.photopea.com" %} and when I have to work with vectors, I'm using {% ext "Figma", "https://www.figma.com" %} or {% ext "Inkscape", "https://inkscape.org" %}.

-Finally, there's a bunch of smaller yet extremely convenient tools that I use almost every day: {% ext "KeeWeb", "https://keeweb.info" %} (phase out) and {% ext "Proton Pass", "https://pr.tn/ref/NZA2PC6HYFMG" %} (phase in) for password management, {% ext "aitrack.work", "https://aitrack.work" %} for time tracking, {% ext "Proton VPN", "https://pr.tn/ref/NZA2PC6HYFMG" %} when I need a VPN and {% ext "Coding.Tools", "https://coding.tools" %} for most other things I need to get done.
+Finally, there's a bunch of smaller yet extremely convenient tools that I use almost every day: {% ext "Proton Pass", "https://pr.tn/ref/NZA2PC6HYFMG" %} for password management, {% ext "aitrack.work", "https://aitrack.work" %} for time tracking, {% ext "Proton VPN", "https://pr.tn/ref/NZA2PC6HYFMG" %} when I need a VPN and {% ext "Omatsuri", "https://omatsuri.app/" %} for many other things I need to get done.

 _<span class="small">The Proton product links above contain a referral which gives you a free month of Proton Plus.</span>_